-J Street is proud to stand with pro-peace Israeli organizations who do amazing work to create a better future for Jewish Israelis, Arab Israelis and Palestinians.
-As part of a series of profiles focused on our progressive Israeli partners, we’re lifting up the important work Jerusalem Open House for Pride and Tolerance, an LGBT+ community center in Israel’s capital.
+J Street is proud to stand with progressive Israeli organizations who do amazing work to create a better future for Jewish Israelis, Arab Israelis and Palestinians.
+As part of a series of profiles focused on our progressive partners, we’re lifting up the important work Jerusalem Open House for Pride and Tolerance, an LGBT+ community center in Israel’s capital.

 Time hasn’t made it any easier for Micha to talk about the attack — but through breaks for deep breaths, he says it’s important for people to know what happened.